openmelody/mt-plugin-theme-export/README.md

 This plugin provides the ability to export a blog's templates as a theme.
 Users can export a blog's templates in one of two ways:

-* via the command line using the export-ts tool
+* via the command line using the export-theme tool
 * via the MT administrative web interface

 It should also be mentioned that this plugin also provides a simple API